jiejie-dev/fluent_tencent_cos/example/README.md

-# flutter_cos_example
+# fluent_cos_example

-Demonstrates how to use the flutter_cos plugin.
+Demonstrates how to use the fluent_cos plugin.

 ## Getting Started